Suppressing decoherence in quantum state transfer with unitary operations: Conclusion

-{\bf Conclusion}.
 We have demonstrated the implementation of the scheme for suppressing decoherence in multi-qubit quantum systems according to the recent theoretical proposal~\cite{Kiktenko2020}.
-The simulation of the scheme for suppressing decoherence in two- and four-qubit quantum system was carried out for three main types of decoherence: particularly, depolarizing, dephasing, and amplitude damping, which were presented as quantum channels acting on each qubit of two and four-qubit system.
+The simulation of the scheme for suppressing decoherence in two- and four-qubit quantum systems was carried out for three main types of decoherence: particularly, depolarizing, dephasing, and amplitude damping, which were presented as quantum channels acting on each qubit of two and four-qubit systems.
 As a result, the dependences of the fidelity of the output quantum state on the strength of decoherence have been obtained.
 It has been shown that the most advantageous scheme of suppression, as expected, is the collective-collective scheme, which effectively suppresses decoherence in all cases.
-We see that the individual-collective and collective-individual schemes are equivalent, which was theoretically proven for single-qubit decoherence case in Ref.~\cite{Kiktenko2020}.
+Unfortunately, realization of collective operators in the general case requires an exponential number of elementary single- and two-qubit gates, which limits their applicability in realistic conditions.

-We also have shown the possibility to suppress decoherence effects in experiments with a cloud-accessible 5-qubit quantum processor \texttt{ibmq\char`_manila}, where the strength of the decoherence is controlled by the delay.
-We have observed the increase in the fidelity value both in the case of two-qubit decoherence and in the case of four-qubit decoherence for all types of schemes.
-Thus, it has been shown that the proposed scheme for suppressing error using unitary operations can be successfully applied for the case of existing NISQ processors.
-Although our experiment has been conducted with superconducting quantum processors, we expect that the scheme is of interest for quantum processors based on different physical platforms, such as trapped ions and neutral atoms.
-An important avenue for further research is to verify experimentally possible combination of the proposed scheme with other methods of error suppression, so that one may expect even higher improvements in the fidelity.
+We have shown the paradigmatic example of decoherence effects suppression in experiments with a cloud-accessible 5-qubit quantum processor \texttt{ibmq\char`_manila}, where the strength of the decoherence is controlled by the delay.
+We have observed an increase in the fidelity value both in the case of two-qubit decoherence and in the case of four-qubit decoherence for all types of schemes.
+We also have demonstrated the real-world example of quantum state transfer with a cloud-accessible 7-qubit quantum processor \texttt{ibm\char`_oslo}.
+We have observed the increase in fidelity for optimized state transfer protocol up to $10\%$.
+As we expect our findings to be useful for increasing the performance of current NISQ devices.